Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Head injuries are one of the most common causes of disability and death in adults.
 The injury can be as mild as a bump, bruise (contusion), or cut on the head, or can be moderate to severe in nature due to a concussion, deep cut or open wound, fractured skull bone(s), or from internal bleeding and damage to the brain.

-The following are some of the different types of head injuries:
+These are some of the different types of head injuries:

 When there is a direct blow to the head, shaking of the child, or when a whiplash-type injury occurs, the brain jolts backwards and hits the skull on the opposite side, causing a bruise.
 The jarring of the brain against the sides of the skull can cause tearing of the internal lining, tissues, and blood vessels that may cause internal bleeding, bruising, or swelling of the brain.